-It is likely that the individual or complainant will be anxious and distressed.
-The interview should take place in a private and secure part of the police building free from interruptions, in accordance with local force practices and procedures.
-The room should not be adjacent to the public part of the building, as there have been cases reported of individuals being forcibly removed from police stations by their families.
+It is likely that the young person or complainant will probably be anxious and distressed.
+The interview should take place in a private and safe part of the social services department free from interruptions, in accordance with local practices and procedures.
+Ideally, the room should not be adjacent to the public part of the building.
+Specific care should be taken when interviewing, as there have been cases reported of young people being forcibly removed from the foyers of social services departments and police stations by their families.

-- The individual may wish to be interviewed by an officer of the same gender. - They may not want to be seen by an officer from their own community. - Develop a safety plan in case the individual is seen by someone hostile at or near the police station e.g. prepare another reason why they are there. - Before attempting to obtain evidence from or interviewing an individual under the age of 17 years, refer to Achieving Best Evidence in Criminal Proceedings: Guidance for vulnerable or intimidated witnesses, including children (Youth Justice and Criminal Evidence Act, 1999). - If the individual insists on being accompanied during the interview e.g. by a teacher or advocate, ensure that the accompanying person understands the implications of confidentiality especially with regard to the individual's family.
+- The young person may wish to be interviewed by a social worker of the same gender. - They may not want to be seen by a social worker from their own community. - Develop a safety plan in case the young person is seen by someone hostile at or near the social services department e.g. prepare another reason why they were there. - When accompanying a young person, or vulnerable adult, during a police interview, the social worker must be aware of the Government's guidance on Achieving Best Evidence in Criminal Proceedings: Guidelines for vulnerable or intimidated witnesses, including children (Home Office et al., 2001). - For all young people/vulnerable adults making allegations of any form of force or abuse, consider video recording the interview in accordance with Achieving Best Evidence. - If the young person insists on being accompanied during the interview e.g. by a teacher or advocate, ensure that the accompanying person understands ii.
+Future contact and meetings

+- the implications of confidentiality especially with regard to the young person's family. - If the victim is a vulnerable adult, consider using witness support or an intermediary.

-Use family members, friends, neighbours or those with influence in the community as interpreters - individuals may feel embarrassed to discuss personal issues in front of them and sensitive information may be passed on to others.
-Furthermore, such an interpreter may deliberately mislead the police and/or encourage the individual to drop the complaint and submit to the family's wishes.
+V Use family members, friends, neighbours or community leaders as interpreters - individuals may feel embarrassed to discuss personal issues in front of them and sensitive information may be passed on to others.
+Furthermore, such an interpreter may deliberately mislead social services and/or encourage the young person to abandon their request for help/complaint and comply with the family.